-During the period since our last report the vast majority of companies comprising the UK-listed Mining Sector have found delivering shareholder value extremely challenging.
-The ongoing turmoil within the financial markets seems to have affected the largest of miners in the FTSE 100 through to the smallest of AIM-listed companies.
+During the period since our last report the vast majority of companies comprising the UK-listed Oil and Gas Sector have found delivering shareholder value extremely challenging.
+The ongoing turmoil within the financial markets seems to have affected the largest Oil and Gas companies in the FTSE 100 through to the smallest listed on AIM.
 Despite this a positive link between Corporate Governance and performance was still discernible.

 Despite overall Opus Leadership Corporate Governance Ranking scores remaining relatively low a significant number of companies in the sector have made noticeable efforts to comply with the recommendations of the Code.
-This has resulted in the average score for the sector rising by 24% during the period under review.
+This has resulted in the average score for the sector rising by 28% during the period under review.
 However, many companies are still not addressing the independence of their Non-Executive Directors thereby hindering the true effectiveness of Audit, Remuneration and Nomination Committees.